North British Railway: Lines in the Borders

 Hodgson used the mutual rebuff to try to form an alliance with the Caledonian, building and operating the line jointly.
 His objective was obviously to achieve access through Carlisle southwards, but the Caledonian saw through that and turned him down.
 The NBR presented a fresh bill for the Carlisle line in the 1859 session.
 Hodgson had agreed a takeover arrangement with the moribund Port Carlisle Dock and Railway Company and the Carlisle and Silloth Bay Railway and Dock Company.
 These lines had a Carlisle station, a connecting line to the Caledonian Railway at Carlisle Citadel station, and a west coast port, at Silloth.
-On 21 July 1859 the Carlisle Extension (now labelled the Border Union Railway) and the Act permitting the acquisition of the Carlisle minor railways received Royal Assent.
+On 21 July 1859 the Border Union (North British) Railways Act 1859 (22 & 23 Vict. c. xxiv) for the Carlisle Extension (now labelled the Border Union Railway), and the North British and Selkirk Railways Amalgamation Act 1859 (22 & 23 Vict. c. xiv) permitting the acquisition of the Carlisle minor railways both received royal assent.
 On the same day the Border Counties Railway was authorised; it had been supported by Hodgson, who saw access to Newcastle independently of the North Eastern Railway.
 It was absorbed by the NBR in 1860.